-Understanding the Standard Essential Knowledge and Skills Data can be imported, processed, and exported (if necessary) using technology tools.
-The student will use problem solving, mathematical communication, mathematical reasoning, connections, and representations to Organizing data using technology tools aids in exploration.
-Technology tools can be used to handle address missing entries, errors, or duplicates in the data.
-Utilize technology tools to be able to access data effectively from multiple sources (e.g., tables, column separated values, spreadsheets, documents, databases).
-The process of decisionmaking that occurs during the importing or extracting, processing, cleaning and formatting of data uses a choice of tools: technological applications, coding, and web.
-It is important that this data pre-processingThe technology procedure for data pre-processing is clearly explained and documented for future replication and decisionmaking.
+student will use problem solving, mathematical communication, hematical reasoning, connections, and representations to Utilize technology tools to be able to access data effectively from multiple sources (e.g., tables, column separated values, spreadsheets, documents, databases).
 Utilize tools and functions (in tools) to effectively explore the data for issues and errors before beginning to process it.
 Define the (tools and technological) process to optimally ingest data and to export data after processing.
 Utilize tools to format and store the data appropriately to allow for effective analysis.
-Utilize tools and functions (in tools) to clean and validate data by: Removing data that is incomplete, incorrect or duplicated; Removing extraneous data or outliers; and Standardizing data to conform to contextual norms (e.g., privacy, sensitive data).
-[Moved to DS.8] • Utilize tools and their functions to Cc ombine and store data by: Merging multiple data sets for efficiency purposes; and Optimizing the storage of data based on volume, velocity and variety.
-[Moved to DS.8] Define and document the process of ingesting, formatting and cleaning data for future decision making by: Making data more easily understood by a wider audience; and Connecting data with existing contextual data.
+[Moved to DS.8]Utilize tools and their functions to combine and store data by: [Moved to DS.8]Define and document the process of ingesting, formatting and cleaning data for future decision making by: - Making data more easily understood by a wider audience; and 11 11 11 11 11 11 11 11 11 11 11 11 11